Pranavumak13/GraphQL/README.md

     - Union
     - fragements
 11. Setup the MYSQL DB connection.
     - Setup the mutation, query and also nested queries for the db connection.
+12. Use the Apollo Federation to make a unified supergraph.
+    - Also use the **Apollo Gateway** to route between two subGraphs
+    - Subgraphs Used:
+      -   Users
+      -   Movies